Will-Marriott/friendface-take-2/README.md

   - Takes a keyword as input and returns the posts ordered by the number of times the keyword appears in the `Post` content

 ### 7. Implement Topic Filter
-- Write a new class which will extract topics from the content of a `Post` using regex or otherwise:
+- Write a new class which will extract topics from the content of a `Post` using regex or otherwise

 > Here we are considering a topic as a keyword that is not a stop word and is the most common word.
 E.g. if a post mentions “owl” “owl” and “owls” (and there is no more-frequent word), then “owl” would be the keyword.
 As usual, the unit tests should be agnostic to the implementation here